nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy_Y-1104-1.md

 | ![European Union / European Regional Development Fund / Investing in your future](../img/eu_rdf_75_en.png "Documents that are tagged with EU/SF logos must keep the logos until 1.1.2022, if it has not stated otherwise in the documentation.
 If new documentation is created  using EU/SF resources the logos must be tagged appropriately so that the deadline for logos could be found.") |
 | -------------------------: |

-# X-Road: Operational Monitoring Testing Strategy
+# X-Road: Operational Monitoring Testing Strategy <!-- omit in toc -->

 Version: 0.7
 Doc.
 ID: TEST-OPMONSTRAT